 It’s nearly 75% of provider organizations’ bad debt is reported from outstanding patient balances.
 Thanks to the Affordable Care Act plans high deductibles and larger co-pays continue to soar in patient financial responsibilities.

-Ground Reality: A larger portion of patient’s walks out of the provider’s office without paying a dime.
-This trend is soaring on the higher side because of inability to determine what you can collect.
+Ground Reality: A larger portion of patients walks out of the provider’s office without paying a dime.
+This trend is soaring on the higher side because of the inability to determine what you can collect.
 Co-payments are a given sure shot, but will your payer contracts allow you to capture coinsurance and unmet deductibles?

-Automatiation Tool: iPatientCare Patient Payment Estimation is a contract-based advanced estimation tool with the ability to produce estimates of patient’s medical costs.
+Automation Tool: iPatientCare Patient Payment Estimation is a contract-based advanced estimation tool with the ability to produce estimates of patients’ medical costs.
 Patient Payment Estimator allows your staff to give patients written estimates of their expected out-of-pocket responsibility after payment by their insurance carrier based on their plan coverage.

 iPatientCare Patient Payment Estimator analyzer shares the provider’s negotiated contractual reimbursements; the historical, procedural information along with the charge description master information; and patient-specific, year-to-date benefit data to arrive at the most credibly defensible estimates of the patient’s out-of-pocket financial responsibility.